numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 Our test functions are parametrized and instances are instantiations of the underlying parameters (see [COCO:2016]_).
 The instances for the bi-objective functions are using instances of each single objective function composing the bi-objective one.
-However, in addition, we assert two conditions.
+In addition, we assert two conditions.

   #.
 The two single-objective optima (also called the extreme optimal points) are not closer than :math:`10^{-4}` in search space.

   #.
 The Euclidean distance between the ideal and the nadir point (in objective
      space, considering raw |f|-values) is at least :math:`10^{-1}`.

+.. ..
+TODO:: fact-check this: is it really raw |f|-values?
 ..
-TODO:: fact-check this: is it really raw |f|-values?
+Dimo: this has been already checked in a discussion with Tea and Tobias

 ..
 Instances are the way in the `Coco framework`_ to perform multiple
 .. algorithm runs on the same function.
 More concretely, the original